 So, you’ve decided you might like to try online counselling, but how exactly do you go about it?

 The first step is to research online counselling providers, and get in touch with them to set up a meeting.
+You can do that all within Life Supports website or by calling us.

 Find a date and time that works for you – if noise and interruptions are common in your house, it might be good to choose a time when these will be limited, for example when kids are at school.